pgoswami3/Financial-Analysis/README.md

 - For 2013-14 Actual V/s.
 Budget reporting data, we can use the COGS savings ($3M) and the Revenue collection ($16M) to use as a buffer for 2014-15.

 - Another additional $15-20M could be spare as a cushion to handle the impact in 2014-15 for Kootha and Surjek Plants.
-(The forecasting data suggests that our EBIT (Earning Before Interest & Tax) will break-even for Jutik Plant).
+(The forecasting data suggests that our EBIT (Earnings Before Interest & Tax) will break-even for Jutik Plant).